Bangalore Days: Box office

 The film collected ₹8.5 crore in its first week.
 The film grossed £100,670 (₹ 1.03 crore) within 1 month, and $180,217 (₹ 1.34 crore) in its final run from the UK box office.

 The film's total gross collection was about ₹48 - 50 crore worldwide, making it the highest grossing Malayalam film of the year and one of the highest grossing Malayalam films of all time.
 The film ran for a hundred days in four centres in Chennai and two months in Hyderabad.

 Awards and nominations

 Remakes

-The remake rights of the film, for Tamil, Telugu and Hindi languages, was jointly acquired by Dil Raju and PVP Cinemas.

-The Tamil version of this film, titled Bangalore Naatkal was released on 5 February 2016.
-The film is directed by Bhaskar and produced by Prasad V. Potluri under the production companies PVP Cinema and Bommarillu Bhaskar Cinema.
-The film stars Sri Divya, Bobby Simha, Arya, Rana Daggubati, Raai Laxmi, Parvathy Thiruvothu, Paris Laxmi and Prakash Raj in starring roles with Samantha Ruth Prabhu appears in a cameo appearance.
+The film was remade in Tamil as Bangalore Naatkal (2016), and in Hindi as Yaariyan 2 (2023).

+Legacy

+Nazriya Nazim's Divya is considered among the strongest female roles in Malayalam films.
+Publications such as The Hindu and Mathrubhumi have listed it as one of the best Malayalam film of the decade.

+Sowmya Rajendran from The News Minute noted: "Bangalore Days was that rare urban Malayalam film which was authentic in dialogue and characterisation.
+It didn't fall into the trap of pretentiousness in trying to represent life in a metropolis.
+Instead, the film made the city its heart and soul and gave us real characters with believable histories."
+Gopika Prakash of The Week stated: "The film had fresh narrative style, actors in credible roles and offered fresh and relatable stories.
+Bangalore Days set a benchmark and ushered a new era for Malayalam cinema."
+Jisha Ponnachan of Film Companion noted: "Bangalore Days is a timeless experience, that will make you laugh and cry heartily.
+The film is a gentle push for us to embrace our present, rejoice in our familial bonds and to dream without limits."